 FCCM has many ministries you can get involved in.
 Here are some of them:

-* Choir (sing once a month for each of the three services)
+* Choir (weekly practice and singing once a month for each of the three services)

 * Nursery Care